jayanshb/Quant-Trading/README.md

 ![Network AAPL prediction performance](Images/predictions.png)

 #### Summary -
 The network performed well when predicting the trend of the stock.
-However, more features like attention mechanisms can make the model more accurate.
+However, more features like attention mechanisms could make the model more accurate.

 ## Goals Ahead
-• Add Q-Learning algorithm </br>
+• Add Q-Learning algorithm for automated trading</br>
 • Finding a hybrid stratergy learned while keeping in mind the 3 stratergies mentioned above